 - 1 ½ teaspoons kosher salt

-- In a medium saucepan, over medium high heat, add oil and garlic and cook until garlic is fragrant - about 30 seconds.
+- In a medium saucepan (2 quart is what I use here), over medium high heat, add oil and garlic and cook until garlic is fragrant - about 30 seconds.

-- Add water and salt, and bring to a boil.
-Reduce the heat to low, cover, and continue to cook until the liquid is absorbed - about 10 minutes.
+- Add water and salt, and bring to a simmer.
+Reduce the heat to low, cover, and continue to cook until the liquid is absorbed but still firm - about 10 minutes.
+If you still find some liquid in the pan, cook uncovered over medium/high heat stirring it until it evaporates.
+Don't leave it.
+It will evaporate in no time.
+You don't want it completely dry, the couscous should still flow a bit.

-- Transfer to a serving bowl and toss with a fork.
+- Transfer into a serving bowl and toss with a fork.
+It will start to stick together but will separate again once it's tossed with the dressing.

 - Whisk together the ingredients for the vinaigrette in a 2 cup measure, jar, or small bowl.
 Pour over couscous and toss to combine.